sgambino/learn-html/README.md

-A collection of artifacts for learning HTML and CSS
+# Project Website Basics

+A simple website created as part of a course.
+It contains HTML5 and CSS.